GetTerminus/instrument_all_the_things/README.md

 as either a array of string, or a proc.
 The proc will be provided with the arguments to the method.

-If the keyword `iatt_context` is provided along with args, the context will be passed in.
+If the keyword `instrumentation_context` is provided along with args, the context will be passed in.

 __Example__
 ```ruby